If you’ve already begun your entrepreneurial journey, odds are you have the passion, goals, and planning needed to get your business off the ground.

 You could probably cut costs and go for an unknown domain registrar, but you never know what you’re getting with those sites.
 Plus, while the chances of them closing down is probably low, why add that risk to your business?

-The prominent companies also provide added benefits like 24/7 customer support to sort out any issues you might face – something you won’t find at a smaller domain site, so you’re actually saving yourself the extra fees if something does come up.
+The prominent companies also provide added benefits like 24/7 customer support to sort out any issues you might face – something you won’t find at a smaller domain site, so you’re saving yourself the extra fees if something does come up.

 - 1. GoDaddy